bobrossrtx/virtcomp/docs/codebase/README.md

 ## Module Documentation

-VirtComp is organized into clearly defined modules, each with comprehensive documentation:
+DemiEngine is organized into clearly defined modules, each with comprehensive documentation:

 ### [📱 Main Application (`main.cpp`)](modules/main.md)
 **Application orchestration and command-line interface**